Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Simulated data results

 \subsection{Spread option parameter sensitivities}

-Figure \ref{fig3} shows the effect of the LDOUP parameters on the spread option price with strike price $K=3.6$ and all others held constant.
-The parameters $a,\alpha_1,\alpha_2, \Sigma_{12}$ are plotting over their full range subject to the parameter constraints, the same is also true for the lower limit of $\Sigma_{11},\Sigma_{22}$.
+Figure \ref{fig3} shows the effect of the LDOUP parameters on the spread option price with strike price $K=3.6$ and all other parameters held constant.
+We refer to \cite[Remark 4]{MiSz17} for a discussion about the interpretation of the parameters of the WVAG process.
+The parameters $a,\alpha_1,\alpha_2, \Sigma_{12}$ are plotted over their full range subject to the parameter constraints, the same is also true for the lower limit of $\Sigma_{11},\Sigma_{22}$.

-The spread option price decreases as the rate of mean reversion $\lambda$ increases, as this reduces variability.
-The plots for the kurtosis parameters $\alpha_1$ and $\alpha_2$ have a point of nondifferentiability at $\alpha_2=\alpha_1$ due to
+The spread option price decreases as the rate of mean reversion $\lambda$ increases, as this reduces the variance of the spread.
+The plots for the kurtosis parameters $\alpha_1$ and $\alpha_2$ have a point of nondifferentiability at $\alpha_2=\alpha_1$ due to the minimum function occurring in various terms of

-As $\alpha_2<\alpha_1$ decreases, the covariance decreases causing the price to increase, while as $\alpha_2>\alpha_1$ increases, the covariance increases but the slope is near zero because $\mu_1\mu_2$ is as well.
+which follows from Corollary \ref{vgn}, and where for example, ${[\bfSigma_{\bfh}]}_{12} = a \Sigma_{12}(\alpha_1\wedge \alpha_2)/K_{\bfh}$.
+This covariance in turn affects the variance of the spread under $\QQ_{\bfh}$.
 Some parameters may have surprising effects given that they affect moments other than what is considered their primary one.
 For example, it may be expected that increasing the skewness parameters $\mu_1$ and $\mu_2$ have opposite effects, but actually both tend to increase the variance of the spread under $\QQ_{\bfh}$ in asymmetric ways, which causes the price to increase.
-As $\Sigma_{22}$ increases, this increases the variance of the spread because $\Sigma_{11}, \Sigma_{12}$ are held constant, but $\rho$ is not, and hence the price increases.
+As variance parameter $\Sigma_{22}$ increases, this increases the variance of the spread because $\Sigma_{11}, \Sigma_{12}$ are held constant, but the correlation ${\Sigma_{12}}/\sqrt{\Sigma_{11}\Sigma_{22}}$ is not, and hence the price increases.